 2. Compostable Diapers

-If cloth diapers aren’t really your thing, give compostable diapers a try.
-Regular disposable diapers are typically made of different kinds of plastic, which make them hard to compost.
+If cloth diapers aren’t your thing, give compostable diapers a try.
+Regular disposable diapers are typically made of different kinds of plastic, which makes them hard to compost.
 But there are some diapers out there that are made with compostable materials that are much more planet-friendly.

 One thing to note: Just because some diaper brands are labeled as compostable doesn’t mean you can throw them directly in your compost bin.
 Most brands require designated facilities to be composted, which is a little less convenient.
 Nevertheless, compostable diapers are a great disposable option that has a smaller impact on the planet.